A trip to the central European country of Hungary's capital Budapest is a treat for the senses.

 Before our trip in July 2023, I'd read many good things about Budapest.
 Still, nothing could have prepared me for the sensory overload of awe-inspiring architectural marvels we saw on this trip.

 The city is a kaleidoscope of Gothic, Renaissance, Baroque Revival and Romanesque architecture with some buildings dating back to the 13th century.
-Also, the entire city is decorated with statues of kings, martyrs, poets and heroes, even anti-heroes from the Communist era!
+Also, the entire town is decorated with statues of kings, martyrs, poets and heroes, even anti-heroes from the Communist era!

 Little wonder then that Budapest is considered a hot tourist spot for Europeans who flock to this land-locked land from neighbouring countries and international tourists alike.